Jump to main content

 • Increased share of anonymised recruitments

-• 10 per cent of Castellum's employees annually shall be apprentices from education and apprentices outside the labour market
+• 10 per cent of Castellum’s employees on an annual basis will comprise interns from training programmes and interns who are outside the labour market

-• Castellum's engagement index shall be higher than the external benchmark
+• Castellum’s Net Promoter Score index is to be higher than external benchmarks

 * In the like-for-like portfolio

-• 11 per cent reduction in energy consumption compared with 2021*
+• 11 decrease in energy consumption compared with 2021*

 • 70 per cent of Castellum’s properties must have an energy performance lower than 100 kWh/sq. m. per year

-• 40 to 60 per cent gender equality among all occupational categories
+• 40 to 60 per cent equality among all occupational categories

-• 20 per cent of Castellum’s employees to have international backgrounds
+• 20 per cent of Castellum’s employees will have international backgrounds

 • 100 per cent non-fossil fuel energy